Israr-11/MERN-Stack-Book-Web-Application/README.md

 Installation:

-## Both for frontend and backend in the separate terminals of VS Code

 npm install

+Note: Both for frontend and backend in the separate terminals of VS Code

 ## Step 2: Start the App